Pe1mehk0/Satelink_cansat_competition/README.md

 ## Hi everyone,

-This is the code for the Satelink team's project in the CanSat competition.
+This is the code for the Satelink team's project in the CanSat competition 2023/2024.

 ## 🛰️ What is CanSat: